Serve as a Poll Worker

-If you are interested in participating in the High School Poll Worker program, an application will be available August 2019.
-To learn about other ways to get involved in the elections process, visit the High School Programs page.
+If you are interested in participating in the High School Poll Worker program please submit an High School Poll Worker application (PDF) to the department.
+To learn about other ways to get involved in the election process, please visit the High School Programs page.

 Election Day Support Staff